Every Place in Kansas – C

 Carroll Greenwood Lost Town 1887-1903 A small community located 12 miles southeast of Eureka and 10 miles west of Toronto.

-Carson/Sawin’s Store Brown Lost Town 1857-1898 Town laid out by D. McFarland and others in 1856.
-The name changed from Sawin’s Store to Carson in 1857.
-Carson It was the first post office established in Walnut Township, and M. L. Swain It was the first postmaster.
+Carson/Sawin’s Store Brown Lost Town 1857-1898 D. McFarland and others laid out the town in 1856.
+In 1857, the name changed from Sawin’s Store to Carson.

 Carter Washington Name Change Changed to Brown Rock.